Public Sector · Science Research · Futures and Speculative Design

 The challenge

-AgResearch was developing an organisational strategy to respond to the global rise of alternative proteins, plant-based, cultured, and insect-derived food sources reshaping consumer demand and challenging traditional agricultural models.
+AgResearch was developing strategy to respond to the global rise of alternative proteins, including plant-based, cultured, and insect-derived food sources reshaping consumer demand and challenging traditional agricultural models.

 How might design shift how scientists think and work, so that the research they pursue leads towards futures that are desirable rather than just probable?